krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

 In each "try", we record the path by adding the current node to `path`; before "retreating", we need to pop the node from `path` **to restore the state before this attempt**.

-Observe the process shown below, **we can understand trying and retreating as "advancing" and "undoing"**, two operations that are reverse to each other.
+Observe the process shown in Figure 13-2, **we can understand trying and retreating as "advancing" and "undoing"**, two operations that are reverse to each other.

 === "<1>"
     ![Trying and retreating](backtracking_algorithm.assets/preorder_find_paths_step1.png){ class="animation-figure" }